| You

 515 relapses based on CALGB 8541, the CAF dose-intensive trial,

+however there were only 315 recurrences.
 The four-year disease-free survival was 82 percent for dose-dense

 therapy and 75 percent for the every-three-week regimens.
 I was